How the refrigerator works? or how does the refrigerator works?

 Science Behind the working of a refrigeration system

-In order to cool the object below a room temperature, heat must flow from a low temperature body to a high temperature room (refer case 4).
-But it is not possible because heat always flows from high temperature to a lower temperature side.
+In order to cool the object below room temperature, heat must flow from a low-temperature body to a high-temperature room (refer to case 4).
+But it is not possible because heat always flows from a high temperature to a lower temperature side.

 If so, then how does the stuff inside the fridge gets cooled to below room temperature?

 Cooling of the stuff inside the refrigerator is possible according to the second law of thermodynamics!